About us

 Since 2016, we have been one of the main implementing partners of the UN High Commissioner for Refugees (UNHCR) in northern Iraq.

-This partnership has meant that our organization now manages the Protection Assistance and Reintegration Centre (PARC) in Erbil.
+This partnership have managed the Protection Assistance and Reintegration Centre (PARC) in Erbil.

 Although these activities, in partnership with UNHCR, have become the cornerstone of our operation in northern Iraq, they are by no means the only activities that our organization is engaged in.

 We have a long history of high quality service provision in the middle east, with past projects focusing on rehabilitation, construction, health and shelter.
-In addition to UNHCR, these other activities have either been supported or done in partnership with UN World Food Programme (WFP), UN Population Fund, (UNFPA) and Syria Recovery Trust Fund (SRTF).
+In addition to UNHCR, these other activities have either been supported or done in partnership with UN World Food Programme (WFP), UN Population Fund and (UNFPA).

 In cooperation with: